Substance Abuse Education & Prevention

 At a Glance

-- For: Special education students
+- Special education students

-- Length: 6-12 weekly sessions
+- 6–12 weekly sessions

-- Topics: Substance Use Disorder education, high-risk
+- Substance Use Disorder education, high-risk

 Program Description